nuthanc/angular_course/forms-td-start/README.md

 * Better approach is it use signupForm.form.patchValue
   * form is FormGroup wrapped within NgForm
 * setValue is for overriding(setting) the whole form and patchValue for updating parts of the form

+### TD Using Form Data

+* This section is for displaying the submitted data
+* Check app template and typescript file